bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 ## [26] "AT5G50010" "AT5G56250"
 ```

-Unsurprisingly, amongst these genes we see a variety whose proteins are known to be targeted by various pathogen effectors, and are therefore directly implicated in immune response (Table 3.1).
+Unsurprisingly, amongst these genes we see a variety of genes whose proteins are known to be targeted by various pathogen effectors, and are therefore directly implicated in the immune response (Table 3.1).

 Gene | Effector
 --- | ---